Ryouh/Feats-Revisited/Feats.md

 quickly and get your allies back in the fight.
 You gain the following benefits:

-When you use a healer's kit to stabilize a dying creature, that creature also regains 1 hit point.
+* When you use a healer's kit to stabilize a dying creature, that creature also regains 1 hit point.
-As an action, you can spend one use of a healer's kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature's maximum number of Hit Dice.
+* As an action, you can spend one use of a healer's kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature's maximum number of Hit Dice.
 The creature can't regain hit points from this feat again until it finishes a short or long rest.

 ### Heavy Armor Master

 **Prerequisite:** Level 3, Proficiency with heavy armor.

 You can use your armor to deflect strikes that would kill others.
-You gain the following benefits:

 While you are wearing heavy armor, bludgeoning, piercing, and slashing damage  that you take from nonmagical weapons is reduced by 3.

 \page
 <div class='pageNumber auto'></div>

 ### Martial Adept